Collineation varieties of tensors: Stratification of tensor spaces via collineation varieties

-In \autoref{subsec: stratification pencils} and \autoref{subsec: stratification nets}, we use the results of \autoref{sec: pencils} and \autoref{sec: nets} to give a partial description of the varieties $\scrF^1_{k, X}$ in the cases of pencils and nets.
-The results of the previous sections guarantee that in these cases the stratification is finite.
+In the case of pencils, the strata are uniquely determined by the degree of the corresponding base locus and the Kronecker classification guarantees that they are totally ordered by inclusion.
+Similarly, following the classification result of \autoref{sec: nets}, one can verify that the strata in $\bbP (\bbC^3 \otimes \bbC^3 \otimes \bbC^3)$ are totally ordered.

 However, in general, we expect the stratification to be infinite and difficult to characterize.
 One can coarsen it, considering certain algebraic or geometric invariants of $X$, such as its dimension, its degree, or the dimension of its linear span.
 For instance, only considering the degree of $X$ retrieves the stratification given by the characteristic numbers studied in \cite{ConMic:CharNumChromNumTensors}.